Corbin Fisher: Copyright lawsuits

 In October 2009, Corbin Fisher settled a legal dispute with Hunkfest, a cellphone content provider.
 The dispute was over a copyright infringement claim by Corbin Fisher against Hunkfest.
 The company attempted to settle with Hunkfest first but filed suit in United States federal court when their offer was rejected.
 "When we approach infringers, we usually offer a reasonable settlement.
 When it is rejected, my orders are to go full-bore.
 This company will take even the smallest infringer to court," said general counsel Randazza.
 Hunkfest's lawyer acknowledged that the settlement amount was significant but reasonable.

 In February 2010, Corbin Fisher won a $990,000 judgment in United States federal court against an individual from Texas who had copied 66 of the company's films to DVD and sold them on eBay.
 The company took over a site that had copyrighted material without permission, PornILove.net, and cooperated in conjunction with other companies in the industry in order to attempt to ascertain the identities of the people committing copyright infringement.

 In March 2011, Fisher sued 40,000 people who they claimed committed copyright infringement.
-This sparked some concern in the gay community that many teenagers had downloaded the content and would be outed by the lawsuit.
+This sparked some concern in the gay community that a number of teenagers had downloaded the content and would be outed by the lawsuit.
 Some had worried that outed gay teenagers would be prone to suicide.
 Fisher disputed this, saying that in all their legal dealings, none had ever led to a teenage suicide.
 Initially, Fisher offered amnesty to Internet users who came forward and admitted they downloaded content illegally.
 They could settle with Fisher by paying a one-time $1000 fee.
 Fisher described the people who downloaded the content as thieves.
 The suit also claims that any reasonable Internet user would secure their router, and those who did not and allowed content to be downloaded through their IP address were also guilty of copyright infringement.
 Fisher also sued a Swedish man who wrote a satirical email to them, admitting he had downloaded Fisher's content but told him the money would be paid out of a pot of gold he received from a leprechaun at the end of the rainbow.
 Fisher sued the man and subpoenaed his Google gmail account information, including his IP address.